AA369/my-first-website/README.md

 - Google is your friend

 ## FUNCTION
- - Displays three pages showing teh different coding languages used in each stream
+ - Displays three pages showing the different coding languages used in each stream

 ## ELEMENTS
 - DIV